Kiranthapalia/h4-Uryyb-Greb/README.md

 - They can select a published method on the theory that a published algorithm has been carefully examined by numerous cryptographers; if the algorithm hasn't been cracked yet, it must be quite strong.
 - They can create their own algorithms because they think their cryptography skills are unmatched and that they should only have confidence in themselves.
 - People can put their trust in a private consultant since they think that an unbiased consultant is best suited to provide a trustworthy assessment of various algorithms.
+- The NSA employs some of the world's top cryptographers, but they are not disclosing everything they know.
+- What algorithms can the NSA decipher?
+For the vast majority of us, there is no way of knowing.
+The only way to get the NSA to admit to being able to break a given algorithm is to encrypt something so valuable that public disclosure is worth the admission.

 All of these options pose issues, but the first one appears the most logical.
-You're asking for trouble if you put all of your faith in one manufacturer, consultant, or government.
-In any event, choosing from a list of publicly available algorithms that have stood up to a respectable degree of public inspection and cryptanalysis is the best option.
+You're asking for trouble if you put all of your faith in one manufacturer, consultant, or government.In any event, choosing from a list of publicly available algorithms that have stood up to a respectable degree of public inspection and cryptanalysis is the best option.